Hardship loans: how to borrow during setbacks

 Other situations, such as military deployment, incarceration, divorce or natural disaster, may also qualify you for a hardship loan.
 Business owners looking for a hardship loan will need to check with their local or state government to determine eligibility.

 Lenders and financial institutions have hardship loans in place, but the qualification criteria might be stricter.
 For example, a 401(k) hardship withdrawal has limits on what is considered a hardship and how much money you can borrow.
 You might also have to call or inquire in person rather than apply online.
-And some lenders might have restrictions on what you can use your loan for.
-Make sure you read the fine print before applying for one of these loans to increase your odds of approval.

 Pros and cons of hardship loans

 As with any loan, there are pros and cons.
 Taking out a hardship loan is still acquiring debt, and it's up to you to decide if the pros of that debt outweigh the cons.
-Take a look at the following to help you make a decision.

 Pros

-- Many don’t require collateral
+- Often don’t require collateral

-- Help you avoid high-interest debt
+- Can help you avoid high-interest debt, like payday loans

-- Temporary financial relief in crisis
+- Provide short-term financial relief during a crisis

 Cons

-- Shorter repayment terms
+- Often come with shorter repayment terms

 Some borrowers are grateful for the assistance and able to make a hardship loan work in their favor, while others find themselves in a worse financial situation.
 Tokesha, a ConsumerAffairs reviewer from Wisconsin, said, “I am facing a financial hardship and I called (the lender) to explain my situation and both customer service reps had compassion for my situation and helped me with applying for a three-month hardship (loan) that could be extended at the (end of the] three months.”